ADGEfficiency/dsr-rl/PITCHME.md

 ---

-## Today - Practical
+### Today - Practical

 The practical we will do this afternoon is to play with a working DQN (Deep Q-Network) agent on the Open AI Cartpole environment.

-The idea behind this practical is that in industry you won't be handed a set of notebooks to shift-enter through!
+The ideas behind this practical are:
+- in industry you won't be handed a set of notebooks to shift-enter through

-You will likely be given an existing code base and be expected to figure out how it works.
-This is also useful when trying to figure out how open source GitHub projects work.
+- you will likely be given an existing code base and be expected to figure out how it works

+- this skill is also useful for understanding open source projects

-Playing with a working system also allows you to play around with hyperparameters and see the effects.
+- using a working system allows you to understand the effect of hyperparameters

-The agent is built using TensorFlow and we will be using TensorBoard for visualizing results.
+- the agent is built using TensorFlow and we will be using TensorBoard for visualizing results

+---

+## one
+### nomenclature & definitions
+### background and terminology

 ---